Sporobolus virginicus

 Sporobolus virginicus, known by numerous common names including seashore dropseed, marine couch, sand couch, salt couch grass, saltwater couch, coastal rat-tail grass, and nioaka, is a species of grass with a wide distribution.

 Description

 It is a spreading perennial tussock grass from 10 to 50 cm in height.
 Its flowers are green or purple.
 It reproduces asexually by use of both stolons and rhizomes.

 Taxonomy

 It was originally published by Carl Linnaeus in 1753, under the name Agrostis virginicus.
 It was transferred into Sporobolus by Karl Sigismund Kunth in 1829.
 It has a great many synonyms.

+At least in Australia, the species can grade between narrow and broad leaf forms.

 Distribution and habitat

 It grows in Australia, New Zealand, many Pacific Islands, the Caribbean, Africa, India, China and Indonesia.
-It is widespread in Australia, occurring in every state, although in New South Wales it is considered naturalised.
+It is widespread in Australia, occurring in every state.